Alor myzomela: Diet

 They have been observed feeding on the fruit of Himalayan chokeberry (Photinia integrifolia) in small groups along with ashy-bellied white-eyes (Zosterops citrinellus).
 They also feed on the flowers of Eucalyptus alba, as well as occasionally insects.

 Threats

-This species is at high risk due to its severely restricted and fragmented distribution, which is compounded by the growing human population on the island.
-Thus, it has been proposed that the species be classified as Endangered on the IUCN Red List.
+This species is at high risk due to its restricted distribution, where its habitat continues to shrink due to deforestation.
+Its population, as of 2022, is 3,000 – 12,000 mature individuals and believed to be decreasing.
+It is currently classified as Vulnerable on the IUCN Red List.